gavalon/YahooFinance/README.md

 YahooFinance
 ============
-At the moment, I'm just scraping the price of Amazon stock.
-I'll think about what I want to do with this later
+At the moment, I'm just scraping the price of stocks in my simulated portfolio.
+Not positive what do with the data at the moment